-15.6.2.
-[UNDEFINED] "bracket-undefined" TOOLS EXT X:defined
+15.6.2.-- [UNDEFINED] "bracket-undefined" TOOLS EXT Compilation: Perform the executi on semantics given below.
+X:defined

-Execution: (" $\langle spaces \rangle$ name ... " - flag)
+Execution: ("(spaces)name ... " -- flag)

 Skip leading space delimiters.
 Parse name delimited by a space.
 Return a false flag if name is the name of a word that can be found (according to the rules in the system's FIND); otherwise return a true flag.
 [UNDEFINED] is an immediate word.